 Generic Name: azatadine / pseudoephedrine

-Note: This page contains side effects data for the generic drug azatadine / pseudoephedrine.
-It is possible that some of the dosage forms included below may not apply to the brand name Trinalin Repetabs.
+Note: This document contains side effect information about azatadine / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name Trinalin Repetabs.

 Nearly all patients treated with azatadine experience drowsiness.
 This drowsiness may subside in some patients with extended use.
 Patients should be warned against driving, as well as concomitant ingestion of alcohol and other sedative-hypnotic drugs, while taking azatadine.

 At higher than normal doses of azatadine, dystonic reactions have occurred.[Ref]

 Nervous system side effects have commonly occurred with azatadine administration, resulting in drowsiness in most patients.
 Azatadine has also caused dizziness and disrupted coordination.

 Pseudoephedrine has produced nervous system stimulation, resulting in tremor, anxiety, and nervousness.
 Insomnia has been reported in up to 30% of pseudoephedrine-treated patients.
 Headache has also occurred in patients receiving pseudoephedrine.[Ref]